 We benefit from living in an area of outstanding natural beauty and are located in a National Trust Village.
-Our local environment offers may opportunities for enrichment activities, whether it be: a daily walk as part of our Active 30 programme; using Chiddingstone Castle grounds for Forest School; popping down to the river, local farm or reservoir to support Science and Geography; or a visit to the Egyptian Collection at Chiddingstone Castle, Hever Castle, Knole Park or Chartwell for our History topics.
+Our local environment offers may opportunities for enrichment activities, whether it be: a daily walk as part of our Active 30 programme; using Chiddingstone Castle grounds for Forest School; popping down to the river, local farm or reservoir to support Science and Geography; or a visit to the Egyptian Collection at Chiddingstone Castle, immerse ourselves in Tudor history at Hever Castle, Prehistoric history at Knole Park or Chartwell for our Britain at War topic.

 Enrichment activities form and important part of our curriculum intent and ensure that all children have access to a range of cultural opportunities to inspire a love of learning and an appreciation of the arts and achieve the school's aim of 'educating for life in all its fullness'.

-Examples of tripd and visits over the last few years include:
+Examples of trips and visits over the last few years include:

 Lingfield Wildlife Centre